 Severe dental pain and serious oral injuries require urgent treatment.
-When you call Grand Dental – Lake Zurich for an emergency, we’ll do everything we can to schedule an appointment as soon as possible.
-You can even reach us after hours for emergency dentistry in our Lake Zurich, IL dental office, and we’ll always provide you with gentle first-aid that helps your mouth heal!
+When you call Grand Dental – Lake Zurich for an emergency, we’ll do everything we can to book your visit as soon as possible.
+You can even reach us after hours for emergency dentistry at our Lake Zurich office.
+So, you can trust us to provide gentle first-aid that helps your mouth heal!
 That being said, go ahead and contact us soon!

 An emergency dentist in Lake Zurich is a person’s go-to ally in the battle against decay, infection, and damage.
 They’re also prepared to equip patients with the tips and techniques necessary to avoid further damage to their smiles and overall health.
 This is why we’ve pulled together questions asked by our patients.
 If after reviewing these dental emergency FAQs patients still have concerns, we invite everyone to contact our office.
 Our team will be happy to help.

 It’s unlikely that a toothache will go away on its own.
 To avoid worsening symptoms, it’s always best to schedule an appointment with a member of our dental team.
 This will allow us to rule out any other issues that may be the cause of the pain.
 By identifying problems early on, we can mitigate the chances of more timely, costly, and serious restorative dentistry.
 If we discover there is damage to the inside of the tooth, we will likely recommend root canal therapy as a way to alleviate the risk of undergoing an extraction.

 Only licensed dentists can extract problem teeth.
 It is actually illegal for individuals without the proper training and education to perform this type of dental procedure.
 If a person goes to the emergency room because of tooth pain, the only solution received will be antibiotics or pain medication; however, this does not address the underlying cause of pain.
 Depending on the severity of the issue, either a root canal or extraction may be required.